 Every Arizona limited liability company should have a written agreement (an “Operating Agreement”) signed by all of its members that governs how the members will deal with their LLC ownership interests and other important company matters.
 Even single member LLCs should have a written Operating Agreement.

-Some banks require as a condition to opening a bank account for an LLC or making a loan to an LLC that the LLC, including a single member LLC, submit a copy of the company’s Operating Agreement.
+Some banks require, as a condition to opening a bank account for an LLC or making a loan to an LLC, that the LLC, including single member LLC, submit a copy of the company’s Operating Agreement.
 If your company will be buying or selling real estate, escrow companies will require a copy of its Operating Agreement.
 Banks, escrow companies and other interested parties demand to see copies of Operating Agreements because the document is the primary method to determine who the owners of a limited liability company and what powers, if any, are granted to the members and managers to act on behalf of the company.

 When a company is owned by more than one member, it is especially important that the members enter into a written Operating Agreement.
 A good Operating Agreement typically covers the following types of issues:

 - Requiring super majority approval or unanimous approval of members for major company decisions such as borrowing large amounts of money, entering into major contracts, amending the Articles of Organization, changing the capital structure of the company, hiring or firing people related to members and managers, setting compensation of key employees, and entering into contracts with related parties or companies affiliated with members or managers.

 - Restricting members from selling, encumbering or transferring their interests in the LLC without first giving the company and other members a right of first refusal to acquire the membership interest.

 The best and easiest time to adopt an Operating Agreement is when the company is formed.
 I have seen too many sad member disputes that could have been avoided with a good Operating Agreement.
 An Operating Agreement is like insurance, i.e., if you never need it, you don’t miss it, but if you need it and don’t have it, you may suffer greatly.